-The health and safety of expeditioners in Antarctica is a top priority, therefore they must undergo various health checks before being selected as fit to work in Antarctica.
-There is also a doctor at each Australian Antarctic and subantarctic station who is trained in remote medicine, including dentistry.
+Everyone undergoes various health checks before going to work in Antarctica.
+There is a doctor at each Australian Antarctic and sub-Antarctic station.
+They are highly skilled, and trained in remote medicine including dentistry.

-The answer is no, however doctors who are wintering at Australian Antarctic stations are required to have their appendix removed.
-This is because there is usually only one doctor on station during winter, and evacuation back to medical care in Australia is impossible for at least part of the year.
+The answer is no. But doctors who are wintering at Australian Antarctic stations do have to have their appendix removed.
+This is because there is usually only one doctor on station during winter.
+Evacuation back to medical care in Australia is impossible for at least part of the year.

-As part of their overall medical review, all expeditioners are required to have a dental check before they depart for Antarctica within six months of their departure date.
-There is no requirement for expeditioners to have their wisdom teeth removed unless the dentist identifies that they may cause a problem.
+As part of their medical review, all expeditioners have a dental check before they go south.
+Expeditioners do not have to have wisdom teeth removed unless the dentist identifies that they may cause a problem.

 The station doctor has 8 days of training in emergency dentistry as part of their preparation.
 This does not include wisdom teeth extraction.